julesjacobsen/exomiser-applet/Readme.md

 ## Using the applet:

-The applet can be used on the command line (with dx) or on the UI.
+The applet can be used on the command line (with [dx-toolkit](https://github.com/dnanexus/dx-toolkit)) or on the UI.

 ### Example with DCM diagnosed UKB individual:

 Random participant with DCM diagnosis:
-- 1001904 participant ID
+- 1001904 participant ID (this ID is specific to our project)
 - Exome:
   - project-GyXz9Q0Jx00kK6G9BXyfV73Z:/Bulk/Exome sequences/Exome OQFE variant call files (VCFs)/10/1001904_23141_0_0.g.vcf.gz
   - file-G2z95QQJykJzKfzB2J9q69gP